-Mr. Costin said the moving bill was approved last month and paid out of the Water Resources account.
+Mr. Costin said the moving bill was approved last month and paid out of the Water Resources' account.
 He said the \$504,000.00 payment was for a buyout in the Butcher Block Subdivision.
-He said Cass County handles all of the land purchases then issues a spreadsheet to the Finance Committee.
+He said Cass County Joint Water Resource District handles all of the land purchases, then issues a spreadsheet to the Finance Committee.

-Robert Cowen of Jacobs said once he sees bills have been approved by the Finance Committee, they show up on the subsequent month summary.
+Robert Cowen of Jacobs said once he sees bills have been approved by the Finance Committee they show up on the subsequent month's summary.
 He said the pre-approved bills do not go through formal approval.